Julia-Melgare/julia-melgare.github.io/_posts/2021-07-15-cargo-hell.markdown

 ![ezgif-6-06a28a97a685](https://user-images.githubusercontent.com/42148950/125694085-7a94ac2c-6497-44c6-8a88-7ffc1a689f1e.gif)

 Our playable prototype, which doesn't include all new the features yet, is available to download in our [releases](https://github.com/Diogo45/CargoHell/releases).
 There is also an Android version.
 Stay tuned for more updates!
+(Source code available on [Github](https://github.com/Diogo45/CargoHell))

 ![ezgif-6-8b690316950e](https://user-images.githubusercontent.com/42148950/125678765-04beaa2a-54f4-4f1a-b519-b3f272da13e9.gif)